noahehall/theBookOfNoah/linux/docker/docker_new.md

         - set custom DNS servers
         - must be an IP address
         - can also be set when you startup the docker daemon that runs in the background providing it all containers by default
+      - `--dns-search`
+        - set custom DNS
+          - specify a dns search documentationlike a defrault host name suffic
+          - any hostnamaes that do not have a top-level domain (e.g. .com) will be searched for with the specified suffix appended
       - `--dns-option`
         - set DNS options
-      - `--dns-search`
-        - set custom DNS
       - `--add-host`
       -